 - You do not need a shoe with dead space at the end of the shoe and between your toes.
 Your toes must curl slightly.
 However, if your toes’ knuckles adjacent to the big toe are digging up through the upper a lot, the shoes could be too tight.

 - It would be best to have a relaxed fit around the heel and not any painful clustering of your toes.
-Though our feet bend differently, if the shoes are tough to put on, it means it could be too small for you.
+Though our feet bend differently, if the shoes are tough to put on, it means they could be too small for you.

 - It is advisable to try on shoes in the afternoon, as the feet can naturally swell from walking and standing up to half a size.